Sidney Hemming

-Sidney Hemming is an analytical geochemist known for her work documenting Earth's history through analysis of sediments and sedimentary rocks.
+Sidney Ann Rasbury Hemming is an analytical geochemist known for her work documenting Earth's history through analysis of sediments and sedimentary rocks.
 She is a professor of earth and environmental sciences at Columbia University.

 Education and career

 Hemming earned a BS from Midwestern University in 1983 and an MS from Tulane University in 1986.
 In 1994 she earned her PhD from Stony Brook where she studied lead isotopes in sedimentary rocks.
 In 1994, Hemming started a postdoc with Wally Broecker at Lamont–Doherty Earth Observatory.
 As of 2021, Hemming is a professor of earth and environmental sciences at Lamont–Doherty Earth Observatory.

 In 2018, Hemming was named a fellow of the American Geophysical Union who cited her "for the development of geochemical and isotopic tracers for sediments to reveal geological processes and events through Earth's history".
 In 2021, Hemming received a Guggenheim Fellowship which she plans to use to study the time period between the Pliocene and the Pleistocene.